nodite/dify-oapi2/examples/completion/README.md

 # Completion API Examples

-The Completion API provides text generation and completion capabilities.
+The Completion API provides text generation and completion capabilities with 10 APIs across 2 resource types.
 This directory contains examples for all completion-related operations.

 ## 📁 Resources